 The GAANN fellowship

 Approval of our grant application, called Enhancing Opportunities for Research and Training in Integrative Biology, resulted in SIB receiving eight fellowships for the September 1, 2016 to August 31, 2019 award period.
 Each fellowship includes a competitive stipend plus a waiver of tuition and campus mandatory fees.
 We intend for the award to ensure enrollment of talented graduate students from groups traditionally underrepresented in organismal and integrative biology.
-GAANN fellowships are renewable for up to three years and will be supplemented by teaching and research assistantships from SIB or by other campus fellowships to ensure that GAANN fellows are guaranteed five years of financial support.
+If necessary, GAANN fellowships during the academic year will be supplemented by a TA appointment or a partial RA appointment to ensure that GAANN fellows receive at least the minimum salary SIB offers to all of its graduate students.
+To be eligible for the summer stipend, the student must be enrolled full-time for the entire summer term.
 GAANN is not a recruitment grant but it is for a student at any point in his or her course of graduate study.

 Abstract: Enhancing Opportunities for Research and Training in Integrative Biology